-5. NON-EMPLOYEE DIRECTOR COMPENSATION
+4. NON-EXECUTIVE DIRECTOR COMPENSATION

-The Compensation Committee shall periodically review the compensation of non-employee directors.
-Non-employee director compensation is set by the Board based upon the recommendation of the Compensation Committee.
-Directors who are also Company employees do not receive compensation for service on the Board.
+The Compensation Committee shall periodically review the compensation of non-executive directors.
+Non-executive director compensation is set by the Board based upon the recommendation of the Compensation Committee.
+Executive directors do not receive compensation for service on the Board.

-6. SUCCESSION PLANNING
+5. SUCCESSION PLANNING